What are your chances of acceptance?

 8. Don’t Look At Your Watch

 During your interview, keep your attention focused on the interviewer and the conversation.
 Looking at your watch, the clock, or simply gazing off into the distance can make it seem like you’re in a hurry to get the process over or you aren’t focused on the task at hand.
 One sign of a great interview is when the conversation moves along so smoothly that you don’t even notice the passage of time.
-Additionally, set your phone to silent or turn it off during your interview.

-9. Try Not to Worry.
+9. Try Not to Worry

-10. Send a Thank You Note
+10. Send a Thank-You Note

 Short Bio